Do you want to be a mom?

 Do you want to want to be a mom?

 If you don’t know, do you want to know?

 Is knowing your personal truth a priority for you?

 If one of your New Year's resolutions is to decide the motherhood question, you can get started on it now, before December ends.
 Have it behind you by the first quarter of next year.
 There really is no need to wait another minute.

 It’s also perfectly fine to say, “I’ll think about the motherhood question in a few years.”
-But if you want clarity about it, or you feel tortured by not knowing your personal answer, then you can get started today.
-Don't wait for the next Motherhood Clarity Course; now, the Motherhood-Is it for me?™ program is available as a book that you can work through at your own pace.
+But if you want clarity about it, or you feel tortured by not knowing your personal answer, then you can get started today by signing up for the next Motherhood Clarity Course or buying the Motherhood: Is It For Me?
+Your Step-by-Step Guide to Clarity so that you can work through a process at your own pace.